Singapore has jokingly been named "The Fine City" because it's pristinely clean and you can be fined if you try to tarnish it.

 Also, don't dare bring a durian onboard, since they are extra offensive to noses.

-Punishment: fine of up to $1000 and a $500 fine for the darn durian
+Punishment: Fine of up to $1000 and an extra $500 fine for the darn durian!

 don't do PDA or be lgbt (or both)

 Don't be involved in any public displays of affection, including kissing passionately, making out, or sometimes just even holding hands.

 Definitely don't have any version of same sex relations anywhere in public because it's totally illegal.

 As advanced as this country is many other ways, they fall drastically behind in LGBT tolerance.

 Punishment: Fines, caning, or jail time of up to 2 years.